 QTPyLib, Pythonic Algorithmic Trading¶

-QTPyLib (Quantitative Trading Python Library) is a simple, event-driven algorithmic trading system written in Python 3, that supports backtesting and live trading using Interactive Brokers for market data and order execution.
+QTPyLib (Quantitative Trading Python Library) is a simple, event-driven algorithmic trading library written in Python, that supports backtesting, as well as paper and live trading via Interactive Brokers.

-I originally developed QTPyLib because I wanted for a simple (but powerful) trading library that will let me to focus on the trading logic itself and ignore everything else.
+I developed QTPyLib because I wanted for a simple, yet powerful, trading library that will let me focus on the trading logic itself and ignore everything else.

 - A continuously-running Blotter that lets you capture market data even when your algos aren’t running.

-- Tick, Bar and Trade data is stored in MySQL for later analisys and backtesting.
+- Tick, Bar and Trade data is stored in MySQL for later analysis and backtesting.

 - Using pub/sub architecture using ØMQ (ZeroMQ) for communicating between the Algo and the Blotter allows for a single Blotter/multiple Algos running on the same machine.